zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

 I earned my Ph.D. in Engineering Product Development from **Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre** in 2021.
 Prior to my doctoral studies, I received both my Master's and Bachelor's degrees in Industrial Engineering, and Economics as a double major from **Isik University**, where I was awarded as the Valedictorian :trophy: in 2015.

+:herb: If you'd like to know more about my journey, here's [my Oxford interview](https://eng.ox.ac.uk/about/researchers/researcher-profiles/career-case-study-zeynep-tekler)

 Broadly, my research interests include:
 * Occupant-centric Built Environment
 * Applied Machine Learning & Data Analytics